AMD4x/telegram-media-worker/README.md

 - Dedicated platform workflows do not support `document_mode`.
 - Instagram, X/Twitter, and Reddit are handled only by the generic workflow and have no dedicated cookie path.
 - TikTok extraction depends on external platform behavior and may require fallback paths.
+- Torrent delivery is document-only and does not perform media conversion or Telegram/iPhone video compatibility preparation.

 ## License